census-instrumentation/opencensus-go/README.md

 collecting application performance and behavior monitoring data.
 Currently it consists of three major components: tags, stats and tracing.

+#### OpenCensus and OpenTracing have merged to form OpenTelemetry, which serves as the next major version of OpenCensus and OpenTracing.
+OpenTelemetry will offer backwards compatibility with existing OpenCensus integrations, and we will continue to make security patches to existing OpenCensus libraries for two years.
+Read more about the merger [here](https://medium.com/opentracing/a-roadmap-to-convergence-b074e5815289).

 ## Installation

 ```